Small caps: Fonts

 The OpenType font standard provides support for transformations from normal letters to small caps by two feature tags, smcp and c2sc.
 A font may use the tag smcp to indicate how to transform lower-case letters to small caps, and the tag c2sc to indicate how to transform upper-case letters to small caps.
+OpenType provides support for transformations from normal letters to petite caps by two feature tags, pcap and c2pc.
+A font may use the tag pcap to indicate how to transform lower-case letters to petite caps, and the tag c2pc to indicate how to transform upper-case letters to petite caps.